 Highlights of the 2021-22 season include engagements with the NY Philharmonic, Sarasota Orchestra, Louisiana Philharmonic, Portland Symphony, Richmond Symphony, Tucson Symphony, Winston-Salem Symphony, and Peabody Opera.

-Nicholas conducts the BSO in a set of subscription concerts each season, often utilizing the unique Off the Cuff format to familiarize new concertgoers with the orchestral repertoire.
-Nicholas appears regularly with the National Symphony Orchestra in concerts throughout Washington, D.C..
-He stepped in to replace an indisposed Yan Pascal Tortelier, on subscription, to great acclaim, and he will accompany them on tour to Asia in March 2020.
+Nicholas appears regularly with the National Symphony Orchestra in concerts throughout Washington, D.C.
+He stepped in to replace an indisposed Yan Pascal Tortelier, on subscription, to great acclaim.
 Other guest conducting appearances include the Houston Symphony, New Jersey Symphony, Phoenix Symphony, North Carolina Symphony, Rochester Philharmonic, and New World Symphony.
-Debuts in the 2019-20 season include the Atlanta Symphony, Louisiana Philharmonic, Sarasota Orchestra, and Virginia Symphony.

-Nicholas lives in Baltimore with his wife Caitlin and their two cats, and in his free time enjoys baking (and eating) sourdough bread.
+Nicholas lives in Philadelphia with his wife Caitlin and their two cats, and in his free time enjoys baking (and eating) sourdough bread.